-When you post your business listing on Google My Business, you receive access to Insights, which is loaded with useful information you can use to improve your reach with customers.
+When you post your business listing on Google Business Profile, you receive access to Insights, which is loaded with useful information you can use to improve your reach with customers.
 You can see how people find your business, what happens when customers view your site, and when they’re most likely to arrive at your store or area of operation.

 This guide reviews the types of information you can access and what it means for you.